dev-101/advanced-file-monitor/README.md

 # Advanced File Monitor
 System Integrity Check plugin for Osclass

-This plugin was initially created buy Jay, but it was abandoned after last public release 1.3 or 1.4.
+This plugin was initially created by Jay, but it was abandoned after last public release 1.3 or 1.4.
 Afterwards, I have took the plugin and continued it's development privately.
 Now, it is released for public use and it's free!

 Please note that there are many ideas for improvements, but I cannot promise when they'll be implemented.